 Olympus MFT lenses vs. Sigma MFT lenses

 The MFT manufactured by Olympus is largely better known for its use in-body image stabilization (IBIS).
+There are more than 60 native micro 4/3 AF lenses from Olympus alone.
 This simply means that any lens you use on an Olympus camera will be stabilized by default.
 In addition to this, Olympus has a great lineup of high-quality primes and zooms.
 However, the Olympus lenses don’t feature optical image stabilization.
 For Panasonic lenses, most photographers usually get the best of both worlds for Micro Four Thirds lenses.
 The optical image stabilization (O.I.S.) usually performs much better than the IBIS feature.
 In this case, it comes with a price.
 Panasonic lenses are usually heavier and larger than the Olympus’s ones.

 Third-party lenses from Sigma and Tamron

-Investing in the MFT is a long term investment.
+Buying an MFT lens is a long term investment.
 I hope that this review will guide most photographers, especially the beginners and budget conscious, get only the right, best MFT lenses.
-Everything covered in this comprehensive review will help most photographers.

 More Camera Lenses Reviews: